Contact Us for a Free Consultation (213) 542-0979

 New Procedures for Photo Line-Ups and Live Line-Ups Under California Penal Code Section 859.7

-For the last 26 years now, I've had to deal with photo line-ups and live line-ups for purposes of identification in criminal cases.
+For the last 26 years, I've had to deal with photo lines and live lines for purposes of identification in criminal cases.

-A lot of these procedures have been done in an improper manner which as influenced the potential witness in a case to identify my client or other clients related to cases that I've defended in Los Angeles county.
+A lot of these procedures have been done improperly, which has influenced the potential witness in a case to identify my client or other clients related to cases that I've defended in Los Angeles County.

-They have now come up with new procedures pursuant to Penal Code Section 859.7.
-Now the detective and the prosecutors, if they're involved at the stage where the identification is being done, have to do certain things in order to have a successful witness identification.
+They have now developed new procedures pursuant to Penal Code Section 859.7.
+Now, the detectives and prosecutors, if they're involved at the stage where the identification is being done, have to do certain things to ensure a successful witness identification.

 Police Can't Inform Witness If They Picked Right Suspect